Contributing to sed#

 Note

-This guide assumes that you have Python (version 3.8, 3.9, 3.10, 3.11) and poetry with dev dependencies installed on your machine.
+This guide assumes that you followed the previous steps and have uv, python and the package with dev dependencies installed on your machine.

 1. Install pre-commit hooks: To ensure your code is formatted correctly, install pre-commit hooks: